 - NL loan

-- When a book has been purchased with an NL license, that book has a maximum days-of-use allotment per year.
+- When a book has been purchased with the NL access model, that book has a maximum days-of-use allotment per year.
 When a patron uses an NL book sufficiently (see trigger events above), it counts as a loan (or duration-of-use deduction) against the book.

 - Extended Access STL, auto-upgrade, or auto-purchase

-- Librarians can enable Extended Access so that when books owned with a 1-user or 3-user license are already fully in use, or a book owned with an NL license has no more days-of-use available for the year, a patron's sufficient use of the book (see trigger events above) will initiate an STL, auto-upgrade, or auto-purchase of the book for the patron.
+- Librarians can enable Extended Access so that when books owned with a 1-user or 3-user access model are already fully in use, or a book owned with an NL model has no more days-of-use available for the year, a patron's sufficient use of the book (see trigger events above) will initiate an STL, auto-upgrade, or auto-purchase of the book for the patron.